Hyperbolic Concentration, Anti-concentration, and Discrepancy: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous reviewers for helpful comments.
 The authors would like to thank Petter Br{\"a}nd{\'e}n and James Renegar for many useful discussions about the literature of hyperbolic polynomials.The authors would like to thank Yin Tat Lee and James Renegar, Scott Aaronson for encouraging us to work on this topic.
 The authors would like to thank Dana Moshkovitz for giving comments on the draft.

 Ruizhe Zhang was supported by NSF Grant CCF-1648712.